The Most Popular Code-based Business Intelligence Tools, Reviewed

 A Python-native web app framework that gives direct control over layouts, DOM elements, and callbacks

 Dash allows Python developers to create interactive web apps without needing to learn JavaScript.
-It offers substantial of control and customization for those who are willing to dig into documentation.
+It offers substantial control and customization for those who are willing to dig into documentation.
 The core of Dash is a Python class that combines a few concepts:

 - Python wrappers to render common DOM elements and plotly visualizations (i.e.